 Communicate with and involve wider communities and key statutory and voluntary/community sector partners in the work of developing a community strategy.

-Who is included:
+Memebership of the Forum

+The Forum is led by volunteer community representatives from area based community organisations.
+These ‘geographical’ as opposed to ‘community of interest’ based groups are those most likely to have an interest in planning matters and their local geographical area.

+All ECF members shall:

+Work together to achieve the aims of the Forum;

+Support and promote the principles of community development set out in the community strategy;

+Contribute towards the development and promotion of the community strategy for Exeter;

+Promote the work of Exeter Community Forum to their members and local community,

+Promote and support community activity and work with other community organisations in their area, especially looking to work with groups supporting communities of interest

+Engage with other voluntary and public agencies to promote community action/ development in their area.

+Full members:

-Community-led associations that serve a defined geographical area within Exeter [District] are welcome to join as Full members.
+Community-led associations that serve a defined geographical area within Exeter [District] are welcome to join as Full Members.
 These groups are those that are most likely to have an interest in community development and planning matters.

-These groups are ‘umbrella’ organisations and play a role in supporting other community groups, and will have members from the community or other community groups, and maybe owning and/or running community facilities.
+These groups are ‘umbrella’ organisations and play a role in promoting the interests of their local area, supporting the communtiy and other community groups.
+Membership will be open to all in their area and they will have members from their community and/or other community groups.
+They may own and/or run community facilities.

-Tenants’ and residents’ groups may join as full members if there is not a relevant community association covering their area.
+Tenants’ and Residents’ groups may join as full members if there is not a relevant community association covering their area.

-The Exeter City Councillor with responsibility as ‘Community Champion’ shall attend as a full member and be entitled to vote.
+The Exeter City Councillor with portfolio responsibility for Neighbourhoods and Communitite shall attend as a full member on behalf of Exeter City Council and be entitled to vote.
 Local Councillors in the ward of a participating community-led association are welcome to join as non-voting associate members.
-Where Councillors are both a councillor and acting to represent a community association they should declare their duality of interest; councillors in such a position are encouraged to involve other members of their Associations’ committee or appropriate community advocate to participate.
+Where Councillors are both a councillor and acting to represent a community association they should declare their duality of interest; councillors in such a position are encouraged to involve other members of their Association’s committee or appropriate community advocate to participate.

+Associate members:

+Other community groups, organisations and voluntary organisations that meet one or more of the following criteria are invited to join as associate members:

+have an interest/ specialism in supporting community action and development and community organisations in ExeterHave a particular and active interest in planning matters in Exeter;

+Organisations which host community organisers (or similar roles) in Exeter.

+Local statutory /public bodies are invited to sign up their organisations to the principles of community-led development outlined in the Community Strategy and work with ECF members and other communtiy organsaionts to achive these.

-Other local statutory and voluntary sector organisations with a specialism in supporting community development may be invited to contribute or join the Forum as Associate members.
+Other organisations may be invited to contribute towards the work of the Forum.

 Membership of the Forum will be decided by the Steering Group, unless the applicant does not clearly meet the criteria above then the members of the Forum will decide at the next meeting.